-All of the assurance work undertaken resulted in positive assurance (substantial or adequate) opinions being provided to the College and whilst some minor areas of weakness were identified these were not considered to be sufficiently significant to adversely impact on the overall effectiveness of the control environment for these areas.
+All the assurance work undertaken resulted in positive assurance (strong or substantial) opinions being provided to the College and whilst some minor areas of weakness were identified these were not considered to be sufficiently significant to adversely impact on the overall effectiveness of the control environment for these areas.
 Where recommendations were made, management has taken or planned appropriate and timely action to implement the recommendations.